kreapress/Flickr-Gallery-WP-Widget/README.md

 It doesn't come with any CSS styling, just 2 JavaScript files are loaded and there are just 2 options:

-*	which ID to fetch the images from and
+*	which Flickr ID to fetch the images from and
 *	how many of the images to display (1 to 10)

 Installation
 ------------

-Clone this repository (or download zipball and unzip it) to your plugins directory (usually `wp-content/plugins`) and activate it over the wp-admin.
+Clone this repository (or download zipball and unzip it) to your plugins directory in the folder `proteusthemes-flickr-gallery-widget` (usually `wp-content/plugins/proteusthemes-flickr-gallery-widget`) and activate it over the wp-admin.

 Customizations
 --------------